 Escape Back In Time – Explore Jacksonville’s History

 Time travel to the 1800s in Jacksonville from May through September.
 Two volunteer organizations create a variety of programming to explore the history of our town from a variety of perspectives.
 Friends of the Jacksonville Cemetery offers scheduled tours on the 2nd Saturdays in the morning and evening guided walks on the 2nd Tuesdays.
-Historic Jacksonville offers two different types of tours of the Cornelius Beekman House on the 3rd & 4th Saturdays of the month, tours for the Beekman Bank and Haunted History Walking Tours, and “Walk through Time” tours.
+Historic Jacksonville, Inc. offers several different types of tours of the 1873 Beekman House throughout the year, plus tours of the 1863 Beekman Bank, Jacksonville Haunted History Walking Tours, and “Walk through Time” tours.
 Visit www.historicjacksonville.org for details.